 ELDERBERRY BENEFITS

 Elderberries naturally contain vitamins A, B, and C and stimulate the immune system.
-They boost the immune system to protect against bacterial infections and viruses.
-During cold and flu season, I make elderberry syrup for everyone in my family.
+In addition, they boost the immune system to protect against environmental threats.
 This syrup is delicious and makes it easy to get the immune-supporting benefits of elderberries.

 - Powerful immune booster